Financial clarity that meets you where you are.

 1. RESEARCH

-Our goal was to understand how people face credit card bills, other transactional information and what emotional and practical challenges they face, and how their expectations around financial clarity could inform a better experience.
+I conducted interviews to explore how people respond to credit card bills and transactional information — uncovering both the emotional and practical challenges they face, and understanding how their expectations around financial clarity could shape a better experience.

 It’s the presentation of financial data — not personal, not proactive, not human.

-Users feel overwhelmed by the unclear nature of transaction statements and want to regain control of their finances in a practical way, without relying on external tools
+Users feel overwhelmed by the unclear nature of transaction statements and want to regain control of their finances, without relying on external tools.

 WHAT DO THEY MISS